 But Uncle Joe has another, more tax-efficient option.
 It turns out that like many of his investment-oriented peers, Joe has accumulated substantial capital losses during the stock market’s recent roller coaster ride – in his case, nearly $300,000.

-To lessen the sting, he can harvest those losses by selling that $40 stock first, offset the resulting capital gain with his otherwise idle losses, and then reset the basis of those same stocks he plans to gift to Rachel by buying them back immediately at the same price, presuming of course that the stock is still desirable to hold.
+To lessen the sting, he can harvest those losses by selling that $40 stock first, offset the capital gain with his banked losses, and then reset the basis of those stocks he plans to gift to Rachel by buying them back immediately at the same price (presuming of course that the stock has good long-term prospects).
 From a tax standpoint, it’s clearly a beautiful win for both people.
-(Note, though, that the one-year holding period clock on long-term gains is also reset on Joe’s repurchased shares.)

 To be sure, Uncle Joe could also use his capital loss carry-over to offset his own ordinary income from wages and other sources up to $3,000 per year.
 But with the substantial losses he’s accumulated, he will be long gone (and his loss carry-overs with him) before that strategy ever pays off.

 But these rules apply only to stocks that are sold at a loss.
 In Uncle Joe’s case, he would be selling his stocks at a gain.
-He is free to repurchase immediately, and the transaction is not disregarded, even though the substantial gain will be offset by his otherwise idle investment losses.
+Therefore he is free to repurchase them immediately, and the transaction does not qualify as a wash sale, even though the substantial gain will be eventually offset by his accumulated investment losses come tax time.

 So, what will be the direction of tax rates on capital gains, dividends and interest in the immediate future?
 Will Congress and the White House find the political will to confront the country’s growing debt crisis with legislation that forces some combination of higher taxes and spending cuts?
 Or will the New Year bring us nothing more than the same old song and dance?

 Given the pattern of shenanigans inside the Beltway, predicting the answers is a fool’s game.
 But we do know a few things for certain.
-The current tax rate of 15% on long-term gains is at our lifetime low.
-And, beginning in 2013, higher income taxpayers will face a new surtax of 3.8% tax on net investment income.
+The current tax rate of 15% on long-term gains is at an all-time low.
+And, beginning in 2013, many joint filers will face a new tax of 3.8% tax on net investment income.